Let’s face it, color mixing can be a challenging skill to master as a beginner! I found that using a color wheel chart helped me a great deal.

 Buying a color wheel

-Tips on how to mix the color you want?
+How to mix the color you want using a color wheel?

-To mix the color you want, you can use the color wheel as a reference tool.
+You can use the color wheel as a reference tool to mix any color you want.
 Start by estimating the position of that color on the wheel.

 Is that color secondary or tertiary?